 - Don’t dig, and reline the existing pipes

 With the technology available today, pipe relining is the preferred and ultimately superior option.
-You may be thinking ‘well they’re going to say that’, which is completely understandable, but here is why;
+You may be thinking ‘well they’re going to say that’, which is completely understandable.
+But here is why;

 - Time – Pipe relining often takes less than half the time of traditional methods and depending on the location, can be exceedingly more efficient.

-- Disruption (or lack of) – Disruptions of day to day living is one thing, but disruptions to the surrounding structural environment can be devastating long term.
+- Disruption (or lack of) – Disruptions of day to day living is one thing, but disruptions to the surrounding structural environment can be devastating in the long term.
 Relining is a completely non-invasive method from start to finish for both the home and those living in it.

 The efficiency of the process, both in terms of time and money along with a manufacturer’s product guarantee of up to 50 years makes relining a no-brainer – duh!